 We aim to respond to all submissions within 1-2 days and are currently listed as one of the 25 Fastest Poetry and Fiction Markets on Duotrope.
 Our editorial team works hard to fully discuss and deliberate over each work while ensuring that our submitters are not left waiting for months on end without a reply.
-If you have not heard from us within a week, you may query.
+If you have not heard from us within two weeks, you may query.

 If you appreciate this writer-friendly policy, please help us by reporting our response time on Duotrope.
 It only takes a moment, and it helps to honestly and accurately reflect the speed of our editorial process.

 We accept simultaneous submissions.
 Please notify us immediately if your submission is accepted by another magazine.